Volpiin/Python-TwitchPlays/README.md

 Everything else should work.

-If You Have Already Downloaded this Porject.
-I recogmend just Taking the New Parts of Updates That You Like
+If You Have Already Downloaded this Project.
+I reccomend just Taking the New Parts of Updates That You Like

 Known Errors: Did You Find an Error?
 Report it Here -> https://forms.gle/B5hKGd3sT6qGgrrB9